-For women who don’t want implants, Dr. Wooten performs breast augmentation with fat grafting – a procedure that results in a more natural look and feel.
+For women who don’t want implants, Dr. Wooten performs Breast Augmentation with Fat Grafting—a procedure that results in a more natural look and feel.

-The presence of a silicone implant versus a saline implant should not in any way negatively impact your health, and the risk of rupture is minimal, as long as you keep up with Dr. Wooten’s instructed maintenance.
+Simply put—no. The FDA has approved silicone as a safe way to enhance breast size.
+Patients should be aware that silicone is an “inert material” and will not cause an allergic reaction.
+The presence of a silicone implant should not in any way negatively impact your health, and the risk of rupture is minimal, as long as you keep up with Dr. Wooten’s instructed maintenance.
 In the unlikely event that an implant does rupture, it must be removed, whether it is saline or silicone.